-This course is designed for new climbers or less experienced climbers in the over 50 crowd who are interested in gaining some exposure to outdoor rock climbing.
+This multi-pitch outdoor rock climbing course is designed for new climbers or less experienced climbers in the over 50 crowd who are interested in gaining some exposure to outdoor rock climbing.
 You will learn the skills to set up your own top-rope and follow a multi-pitch climb.

 Curriculum will be taught in a logical manner to transition your indoor skills and knowledge to the outdoor rock climbing environment.
 We will be building your confidence in rock movement skills and reinforce technical skills through practice and coaching.

 Our classroom for the first two days will be the limestone cliffs of the Bow Valley.
-The program will culminate on a classic multi-pitch route that suits your abilities and reinforces the skills you have learned.
+The multi-pitch outdoor rock climbing course will culminate on a classic multi-pitch route that suits your abilities and reinforces the skills you have learned.

 Your instructor: Sharon Wood – Sharon is a fully certified ACMG Alpine Guide and was the first woman from North America to climb Mount Everest.